AngelaPinelo/AngelaPinelo/README.md

   <br />
   <br />

-I'm a 20 years old systems engineering student.
-I've been studying this career for 2 years now, I've learned 2 programing languajes;
+I'm a 22 year old systems engineering student.
+I've been studying this career for 3 years now, I've learned several programing languajes; the ones that I feel more confortable using are:
-Java and Python.
-I want to become a full stack software developer to be able to provide solutions to companies that need it, working doing what I love.
+Javascript and Python 😋.
+I'm working on becaming a full stack software developer to be able to provide solutions to companies that need it, working doing what I love.
 I'm a passionate, and very commited person that love to seek for practical solutions.</br>
-🔭 I’m currently learning web development using Javascript and Node.js </br>
+🔭 I’m constantly learning about web and software development 🔭 </br>

 </div>